mcfonseca-lab/docker/rmats/README.md

-Dockerfile that includes rMATS and maser to perform RNA splicing analysis
+Dockerfile that includes rMATS and maser to perform RNA splicing analysis (latest update on 09/06/2021)

 Image latest version: 4.1.1